harish-x/snak/README.md

 # snak
-this is mern stack chatting application made by beginner
+this is simple mern stack chatting application